Book: God Instinct - The Psychology of Souls, Destiny and the Meaning of Life

 Author: Jesse Bering

 What is God?.
-Why do I keep stumbling upon books which discusses the concept of God.
+Why do I keep stumbling upon books which discusses the concept of God?
 The more I declare that I don’t believe in god, the more books I get to read about God.
 I don’t think much about ‘God’.
-But when I do, I got lost in a very lengthy monologue.I thank the author Jesse Bering for a different insight to the God concept.
+But when I do, I got lost in a very lengthy monologue.I thank the author Jesse Bering for a different insight into the God concept.

 This book, “The God Instinct” uses hard science to show that God is not a delusion, but a sophisticated cognitive illusion.

 If you still cannot conceive the idea, think about this.
-You are in a shopping mall and you see a person wearing atrociously colorful, old fashioned dress and you asked yourself, what on earth these people were thinking when they looked in the mirror - you have a theory of mind in perfect working order.
+You are in a shopping mall and you see a person wearing an atrociously colorful old-fashioned dress and you asked yourself, what on earth these people were thinking when they looked in the mirror - you have a theory of mind in perfect working order.

-How humans developed this ability in first place?.
-Why on earth that only human’s brain were rewired to have this capability?.
+How humans developed this ability in the first place?.
+Why on earth that only human’s brain was rewired to have this capability?.
 Possibly due to cooking? and the abundance of nourishment the human brain received helped to grow bigger and form more neural connections? and one of those connections happened to have this ability?.
-God only knows… he he he he…
+God only knows… hehe…

 These are just two of the many concepts discussed in this book.
-This book is from an evolutionary psychologist.
+This book is written by an evolutionary psychologist.
 So, expect a lot of clinical trials, thought experiments, quotes from other authors, snippets from science and psychology journals.
-This book keeps your interests alive till the last page.
+This book keeps your interests alive until the last page.
 You would definitely want to discuss or tell these concepts to someone you know.
 My perspective about God is becoming more clear and more convincing now.
 Of course with the few unanswered, but very important questions.
-I am happy that I am approaching so called God or a Cognitive Illusion, one step at a time.
+I am happy that I am approaching so-called God or a Cognitive Illusion, one step at a time.